Why we’ll have enough solar power for everyone in the world within this decade.

-In summary, Edenicity’s comprehensive design achieves a 98.4% reduction in energy consumption, which would be impossible for an individua.
+In summary, Edenicity’s comprehensive design achieves a 98.4% reduction in energy consumption, which would be impossible for an individual.

-The many efficiencies that Edenicity enjoys in the realms of construction, transportation, Industry and Energy generation and transmission combined to cut total energy consumption by 98.4%, while offering far more amenity than we're used to today (for example, that four minute commute that I mentioned in Episode 12).
+The many efficiencies that Edenicity enjoys in the realms of construction, transportation, industry and energy generation and transmission combine to cut total energy consumption by 98.4%, while offering far more amenity than we're used to today (for example, that four minute commute that I mentioned in Episode 12).

 ▲ Providing solar power